iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 My name is Chidiebere David Ogbonna.
 My quest to become a Tech Expert started in 2021.
 I started researching about Tech in this year, and I found the data field interesting.
 Since I am skilled in writing, a dedicated my Medium page to writing about Tech, especially Data Analysis.
 In 2022, I came across Azubi Africa's Data Analytics Program on LinkedIn, which I applied for and was accepted.

 ## How would I describe my experience in the data analytics program ?
-Azubi Africa's Data Analytics Program was the game changer in my data journey.
-I got exposed to experienced teachers, who taught with so much passion and dedication.
-The program was really deep as I learnt how to work with various tools like Excel, SQL, Power BI, and Python.
-For me, the greatest highlight of this program is the exposure it gave me to Machine Learning, an area I have come to love.
+Azubi Africa's Data Analytics Program was for me the best online course I've taken so far in my career.
+This program taught me consistency, and how to persevere in the Tech space.
+I would describe my experience as stellar and exciting.

 ## What would I say the Career Accelerator phase introduced me to when it comes to data analytics ?
-`The initiative to have a Career Accelerator Phase in the program is golden.
+The initiative to have a Career Accelerator Phase in the program is golden.
 This phase made me put in real work.
-For the first time, I was allowed to build projects from scratch to completion, with the guidance of our instructors.
-The interactions between the instructors and learners through the Team and Engineering Demo sessions were stellar.
-This phase of the program introduced me to practical Machine Learning, and I can't stop being excited about the knowledge I now have in this area.`
+For the first time, I built huge Data Analysis and Machine Learning projects from scratch to completion, with the guidance of our instructors.
+I would say this phase of the program introduced me to real work.

 ## What enticed me to join the Data Analytics Program?
 `The scope of the program is so vast, and the opportunities it presents are endless.
 I saw this at the beginning and it enticed me to join.`